Inspirational 10 year old Alicia, raised over £2500 for Henshaws by walking 60 miles, blind-folded

 It was with some relief when we arrived at the head office of Henshaws in Old Trafford at the end of our challenge.
 I know a mother shouldn’t really indulge in praise for their own daughter’s achievements but I cannot begin to tell you how proud and inspired I was by what Alicia had done.

 We were very privileged to meet Beth, a Henshaws service user, who had benefited from what we had raised.
-It was wonderful to see the real impact that Alicia’s achievement had made on the life of another and she is already planning her next challenge.”Add to my library
+It was wonderful to see the real impact that Alicia’s achievement had made on the life of another and she is already planning her next challenge.”Log in or register to download

 It is absolutely wonderful that there are people as kind and considerate as Alicia who would give up their bank holiday weekend to do such a great thing.
 What she achieved can literally change the lives of others.
 She is an inspiration to us all.”